Editorial: 'Round the spaces where the buildings were'

 Finally, Stefanie Preuss’s occasional paper takes us back to the canon wars, and their belated function as a vehicle for literary nationalism in contemporary Scotland.
 Various efforts to rig-up a national list, shelf or smorgasbord of officially Scottish books suggest a lasting insecurity about the status and reality of Scottish literature itself, and implicitly affirm the channels of institutional power from which such lists always seem to emerge.
 Building such exclusive developments on ostensibly populist and democratic foundations only obscures the effort and presuppositions of those clearing the space, and staking out the boundaries of what goes up next.

 This will be the last number of IJSL in its current form.
-Our current online home has outlived its purpose, and we are, with a willful sense of resisting the zeitgeist (if not attempting a revival), flitting to the domain of print.
-The next issue will appear in early 2014, under the banner of Edinburgh University Press.
-The journal will have a renewed format and remit, and slightly revised editorial arrangements.
+The next issue will appear in 2014 with a renewed format and remit, under slightly revised editorial arrangements.
 Ian Duncan will formally step into the shoes of Eleanor Bell as co-editor, a role he has fulfilled for the past two issues.
 Special thanks to Jacqui Ryder for her fine work as reviews editor, and to all the contributors, reviewers and members of the advisory board who assisted with the past — that is, the first — eight issues.

 The ‘internationalism’ of this journal, we hope, has never simply been about bypassing the national paradigm or looking askance at its suppositions.
 Our aim has been to expand the scholarly discussion about Scottish literature and to step beyond the worn grooves of established debates in the field.
 This being said, Scottish literature has little choice but to be a campaign as well as a field of literary criticism.
 While this final issue draws on critics from Portugal, Austria, Canada and the United Arab Emirates, their origins and locations are not the ‘international’ point.
 Building a space in which new questions and critical arguments can take root in the field – without ignoring its tacit assumptions and investments – will remain the aim of the ‘new’ journal when it re-emerges.

-Back issues of the journal will remain on this website indefinitely, and will remain free to access.
+Back issues of the journal will be archived online indefinitely, and will remain free to access.
 In the meantime, we are very pleased to receive proposals for future articles and special issues at firstname.lastname@example.org.